 You’ll receive a packet with information on what liens your lawyer paid off and how much they deducted to cover attorney’s fees.
 You may owe state or federal taxes on specific portions of your settlement, so your lawyer will advise you on what to do when it’s time to file.

 How you receive your settlement will depend on the terms of the agreement.
 Some cases end in a lump-sum settlement.
 Others result in a structured settlement with recurring payments.
 If you have a structured settlement, you will have a say in the size and frequency of each payment.

 Consult a Texas Personal Injury Lawyer

-The Houston and Austin lawyers of Gibson Hill Personal Injury are ready to review your case and answer your questions on the settlement process.
+Contact Gibson Hill Personal Injury Law Firm for a free review of your case and answers to your questions on the settlement process.
 We’re a big-city firm with small-town values, and our goal is to communicate transparently, honestly, and clearly with clients throughout each step of their cases.
 This approach has earned our team members accolades from federal and state-level associations, including recognition in the National Trial Lawyers’ Top 40 under 40.

 For a free case review, call one of our personal injury lawyers in Houston or Austin at 512-580-8334 today.